mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   Specify cores as a comma-separated list of single core numbers or core number intervals.
 Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
 You must enclose the full core configuration in single quotes.
 For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

 :   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.

+IO_LIMIT '<tablespace_name>:wbps=<wbps_value>, rbps=<rbps_value>, wiops=<wiops_value>, riops=<riops_value>'

+:   Optional.
+The maximum read/write sequential disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific resource group.
+When you use this parameter, you must speficy:

+    - The name of the tablespace you set the limits for.

+    - `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.

+    - `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
+The default value is `MAX`, which means there is no limit.

+    > **Note** If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.

 MEMORY_LIMIT integer
 :   Optional.
 The maximum available memory, in MB, to reserve for this resource group.
 This value determines the total amount of memory that all worker processes within a resource group can consume on a segment host during query execution.